go-to-k/image-scanner-with-dockle/README.md

 ## What is

-This is an AWS CDK Construct that allows you to scan a container image during CDK deployment layer with Dockle.
+This is an AWS CDK Construct that allows you to **scan a container image in CDK deployment layer with Dockle**.

+If it detects vulnerabilities, it can **prevent the image from being pushed to the ECR for the application**.

+Since it takes an `imageUri` for ECR as an argument, it can also be used to **simply scan an existing image in the repository**.

 ## Dockle